You are not broken. You are becoming.

 • Why everything feels harder and how to steady yourself

 Hormonal shifts can amplify stress, disrupt sleep, affect mood and focus, and leave us feeling dysregulated or depleted.
-This week focuses on how the nervous system changes in midlife, why stress hits differently now, and simple regulation practices that support steadiness, resilience, and self-trust.
+Together we’ll explore how the nervous system changes in midlife, why stress hits differently now, and simple regulation practices that support steadiness, resilience, and self-trust.

 We’ll look more closely at sleep changes in midlife and why nervous system regulation, rather than “perfect sleep habits,” is often the missing piece.